Hasan-Saju/Lab_1_180042113/Fest_CP_MO/README.md

 Authentication with Node, Express, MongoDB and PassportJS

-Functiality for Math Olympiad and Contest Programming
+Functionality for Math Olympiad and Contest Programming